Salarkhan-9/ABC-ReactJs-Project-With-Tailwind/README.md

 # Under Development
-This project is about responsive Website in tailwind
+This project is about responsive Website in tailwind - This main Focus is is on its CSS Responsiveness